Lampang province: History

+In Thoen district, at the southern edge of the province, archaeological survey has recorded the metal-working site of Den Pang Hang.
+The ranges there and along the boundary with Ban Dan Lan Hoi district in Sukhothai province hold tin, lead and iron, and are continuous with the mountains of Tak province to the west.
+Graves at Den Pang Hang and at other ridge sites nearby held iron machetes, chisels, axes and spears buried with the dead, of the same forms made at the smelting sites in the Mae Lamphan basin.

 Starting in the 7th century Lampang was part of the Dvaravati period Hariphunchai Kingdom of the Mon.
-But it was King Mengrai of Lanna who incorporated the complete Haripunchai Kingdom into his kingdom in 1292.
+Mangrai of Lanna incorporated the whole of the Hariphunchai Kingdom into his own in 1292.
 Lampang or Nakhon Lampang or Lakhon, was under Burmese rule after the fall of Lanna Kingdom from the 16th century to 18th century.
 During the uprising against Burmese rule by Siam's new kings in the late-18th century, a local Lampang leader became Siam's ally.
 After the victory, the leader, Kawila, was named the ruler of Chiang Mai, the former center of Lanna, while his relative ruled Lampang.
 The city continues to be one of the important economic and political centers in the north.
 Lampang became a province of Thailand in 1892.
+Mon-speaking villages have also stood in the area of Lampang and Lamphun.
+McCormick and Jenny group them with the Thai Mon, communities thought to have originated in Burma in recent centuries.

 Transport

 The city is an important highway hub, with a four lane highway link to Chiang Mai and Chiang Rai, as well as a major highway to Phrae and the eastern Lanna provinces.
 Lampang is roughly a 1.5 hour bus ride to Chiang Mai.
 Lampang is a stop for the Chiang Mai-bound train, approximately 10 hours from Bangkok.

 Lampang Airport is served by Bangkok Airways (three flights daily to Suvarnabhumi Airport) and Nok air (four flights daily to Don Mueang) (Oct 2015).